kapawlak/temp_lab_host/Courses/345/3L/lab4.md

 ## Procedure

-For writing the procedure you will have to pick one the experiments you have designed in [](#Activity-experimentalEquations).
+For writing the procedure you will have to pick one the experiments you have designed in [](#Activity-experimentEquations).

 :::Exercise (experimentChoice)
 Pick one of the experiments designed above.
+1. Why did you pick this experiment?
-1. What is the independent parameter?
+2. What is the independent parameter?
-2. What is the dependent parameter?
+3. What is the dependent parameter?
 :::

 You will be performing a line of best fit during your experiment.
-This may require you plot something other than just your independent parameter on your x-axis and your dependent parameter on your y-axis.
-You may need to perform calculation with your parameter in order to generate a linear equation.
+This may require you plotting something other than just your independent parameter on your x-axis and your dependent parameter on your y-axis.
+You may need to perform a calculation with your parameter in order to generate a linear equation.

 :::Exercise (linearize)
 1. What value will you plot on your x-axis?